LaurentTrk/phapass/index.md

 ### Change the Polkadot.JS extension

 Once I was done with the packaging of the extension, I quickly understood that it couldn't work: it was impossible to use the original Polkadot JS extension from another extension.

 So I had to [modify the Polkadot JS extension](https://github.com/polkadot-js/extension/issues/849) to allow [communication with other extensions](https://github.com/LaurentTrk/extension/commit/90e130db2f79f1def9d332857aaa4c63c6a3f23a), but also modify the [client code](https://github.com/LaurentTrk/js-sdk/blob/phapass/packages/phapass-extension/lib/polkadotExtension.ts) to make it work (we cannot use the `extension-dapp` client package).

+{: .box-note}
+It sounds obvious to me that **the Polkadot JS extension must be used**, to minimize users inconvenience.
+Every Dotsama user is using the Polkadot JS extension, and surely doesn't want to use another one to manage his accounts...

 ### Integrate the Phala JS SDK